Wellesley Pre-College On-Campus FAQs

 Will participating in Wellesley Pre-College Program help me get into Wellesley College?

 Your decision to participate in the Wellesley Pre-College Program should be based on your desire to engage in a rigorous intellectual atmosphere, to place yourself in the mindset of what college life will entail, and to push yourself to succeed academically.
 Like any additional academic activity, participation in this program can help you to present yourself as an interesting candidate during the college application process but does not guarantee you admission into the Wellesley College Undergraduate Program.

 Are there accommodations for disabled students?

 Wellesley provides a full range of services and accommodations to assist disabled students.
-Please contact Jim Wice, Director of Disability Services 781-283-2434 for more assistance.
+Please contact Jim Wice, Director of Disability Services, at 781-283-2434 for more assistance.

 Do students have access to campus facilities?

 Pre-College students taking summer courses have access to Wellesley’s classrooms, laboratories, On-Campus cafes, libraries, computer labs and the Campus Center.
-Students have library borrowing privileges.
+Students have library borrowing and printing privileges.
 Residential students have access to the dining hall and the student housing.